AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/best-practices.md

 ## Best practices for traffic filter rules

-Enable below traffic filter rules for your AEM project.
+Enable the traffic filter rules below for your AEM project.
 However the desired values for `rateLimit` and `clientCountry` properties must be determined in collaboration with your security team.

 ```yaml
 kind: CDN